 Another way to work the legs is go to the shallow end after doing the swim portion of your workout and do a brisk walk forward for one lap and then follow that by walking backward in hip-deep water.
 Go as fast as you can.
 Do this for 500 meters and your legs will definitely feel it.

-If you happen to be injured, the pool is the ideal spot to maintain some level of fitness.
+If you happen to be injured, the pool is the ideal spot to maintain some level of fitness, and in gyms in modesto you can find the best therapeutic pools you will need.
 If you can’t swim well, now is the time to learn.
 If you are a competent swimmer, my suggestion is to mix up swimming with deep water running and, if your legs can handle it, brisk forward and backward walking in the shallow end.

 Depending on the leg injury you might have, the kick you employ while swimming could irritate your injury.
 If that’s the case, grab a pair of pull buoys—foam floatation devices that go between quads and float your legs—that isolate your shoulder muscles.
 These provide a terrific upper body workout when combined with handle paddles, but without any negative impact on the injured leg muscles.

 To add variety, do several swim sets (assuming you can kick) and mix in a few sets with pull buoys and hand paddles.
 Or warm up with the pull buoys and hand paddles and then do the swim portion of your workout, followed by either deep water running or shallow water walking.